svgtopam

 PARAMETERS

-Specifies the width of the output PAM image in pixels.
-If not specified, the width is taken from the SVG file.
+Specifies the desired width of the output image in pixels.
+If only width or height is given, the aspect ratio is maintained.

-Specifies the height of the output PAM image in pixels.
-If not specified, the height is taken from the SVG file.
+Specifies the desired height of the output image in pixels.
+If only width or height is given, the aspect ratio is maintained.

-The input SVG file to convert.
-If not specified, svgtopam reads from standard input.
+The path to the SVG input file.
+If omitted, svgtopam reads the SVG data from standard input.

 DESCRIPTION